kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 ## Choices to be made when compiling
 The compiling step prepares the model to be run by the backend.
 For this step we need to select a few options.
 [Keras documentation on compile](https://keras.io/models/model/)

 1. The **loss or cost function.** We need to select the function that is used by the optimizer to optimize the weights.
+The loss function is how the network measures its performance.
 [Here is a list of the available loss functions](https://keras.io/losses/).
 The most common are:
 * mean_squared_error
 * binary_crossentropy - for binary label predictions
 * categorical_crossentropy - for multi category label predictions